shipkit/shipkit-auto-version/README.md

 version=1.0.*
 ```

-2. Apply `org.shipkit.auto.version` to the root project.
+2. Apply `org.shipkit.auto-version` to the root project.

 3. Prosper!
 When running Gradle build the plugin will resolve `*` part of the version and set this value on the Gradle's project.